 After many years of waiting for Panda and Penguin updates, they will now run as part of the core algorithm.
 It will be interesting to see if there are recoveries now this has run and is part of the core.

 One last point of interest, there has not been any other simultaneous update.
 Often Google rolls various updates together.
 The last major change I noticed is the disappearing Local Results.
-On the 1st September, local search results saw a major update.
+On the 1st of September, local search results saw a major update.
 This update makes it easier for companies located just outside major cities to be included in the city local results.
 Included in this update was the removal of the local search box for some queries.
 This changes all the time so we might see them back again.

 A Penguin update is due – that much we know.
 They have said “it will be deployed during the next few weeks” – then “we might not after we run some tests”.
 My forecast is that it will run sometime between the 20th and the 25th of the month.
 However, I don’t think it will be that simple.
-If you need help with any Google penalties I can help.

 Google Loves Multiple Changes